eb18608/BIF/Portfolio B/Portfolio B.md

 [Bioinspired Flight Bitbucket Repository](https://bitbucket.org/antoine1201/bio-inspired-flight/)

 # Client Documentation
-## Liscence Documentation
+## Licence Documentation
-All liscence documentation can be found in the LISCENCES folder of our git repository (linked above).
+All licence documentation can be found in the LICENCES folder of our git repository (linked above).
 It is also listed under the "Settings" menu of our app.

 ## Instruction Manual
 ![](usermanual(0).png)